datanav/docs/custom-data-source.rst

 If the built-in :ref:`URL system <url_system>` is not enough to cover your required functionality, a microservice could be a good solution.
 When creating a microservice as a custom data source there are a few thing to bare in mind in order to gain optimal functionality.

-To set up a microservice custom source a microservice that implements the :doc:`JSON push protocol <json-push>` should be developed and running.
+To set up a microservice custom source a microservice that implements the :doc:`JSON pull protocol <json-pull>` should be developed and running.

 Once this is running it is possible to define a pipe in Sesam where the source is a :ref:`JSON source <json_source>`.
 All data read by the microservice will be sent to the source, preferable as a stream.